royerlab/napari-chatgpt/README.md

 ##
 Following up on previous video, I play with dilations on the edge image.
-Omega has some trouble when I ask it to 'Do it again'.
-Fine, sometimes you have a bit more explicit.
+Omega has some trouble when I ask to 'do it again'.
+Fine, sometimes you have a bit more explicit:

 https://user-images.githubusercontent.com/1870994/235771066-adc7f0bb-0b8e-415c-8e89-6107182cd5b1.mp4